 5. Decision

-If we approve your application, you’ll get a Certificate of Eligibility (COE), or award letter, in the mail.
+YES WE’ll DO THIS If we approve your application, you’ll get a Certificate of Eligibility (COE) or award letter in the mail.
 Bring this COE to the VA certifying official at your school.
-This person is usually in the Registrar or Financial Aid office at the school.
+This person is usually in the registrar’s or financial aid office.

 If your application isn't approved, you’ll get a denial letter in the mail.

-Applicant information
+Need help? – Priority for demo { h2 – all pages of application }

+Call us at [800-827-1000]().
+We’re here Monday through Friday, 8:00 a.m to 9:00 p.m ET.
+If you have hearing loss, call TTY: [711]().

+NOT AT THIS TIME: Your information

-Direct Deposit
+YES WE’ll DO THIS Direct Deposit

 This is the bank account information we have on file for you.
-We’ll pay your housing stipend to this account.Note: Any updates you make here to your bank account information won't change your existing accounts for VA education or health benefits.
+We’ll send your housing payment to this account.

+YES WE’ll DO THIS Note: Any updates you make here to your bank account information won't change existing accounts you’ve already set up for your VA education or health care benefits.

-What if I don’t have a bank account?
+YES WE’ll DO THIS - Priority for 4/2 DEMO What if I don’t have a bank account?

 The Veterans Benefits Banking Program (VBBP) provides a list of Veteran-friendly banks and credit unions.
 They’ll work with you to set up an account, or help you qualify for an account, so you can use direct deposit.

 To get started, call one of the participating banks or credit unions listed on the VBBP website.
 Be sure to mention the Veterans Benefits Banking Program.
-Once you have direct deposit set up, call the GI Bill Hotline: 888-442-4551
+After you have direct deposit set up, call the GI Bill Hotline at 888-442-4551.
+We’re here Monday through Friday, 8:00 a.m. to 7:00 p.m.
+ET.

 Note: The Department of the Treasury requires us to make electronic payments.
 If you don’t want to use direct deposit, you’ll need to call the Department of the Treasury at 888-224-2950.
-Ask to talk with a representative who handles waiver requests.
+Ask to talk with a representative about waiver requests.
 They can answer any questions or concerns you may have.

-Program selection
+YES WE’ll DO THIS (all of these) priority for 4/2 DEMO Program information

-Have you picked a program you'd like to attend using VRRAP? ( * Required) { Radio: yes or no }
+Do you know which program you'd like to enroll in? ( * Required) { Radio: yes or no }

-What's the name of the program's provider? { free text }
+What's the name of the school or training provider? { free text }

 What's the name of the program? { free text }

-What city is the program in? { free text }
+Which city is the program in? { free text }

-What state is the program in? { free text }
+Which state is the program in? { free text }

-Is the program in-person, online or both? { Radio: In-person , Online , "It's both in-person and online" }
+Is the program in-person, online, or both? { Radio: In-person , Online , "Both in-person and online" }

 Form Title: Apply for the Veteran Rapid Retraining Assistance Program (VRRAP)